-The single-pass backup functionality becomes available by installing Acronis Backup & Recovery 11.5 Agent for Microsoft Active Directory (single-pass).
-The agent is referred to as Agent for Active Directory (single-pass) in this document.
+The single-pass backup functionality becomes available by installing Acronis Backup Agent for Active Directory.

 Without this agent, you can protect your Active Directory data by using disk-level backup.
 For a detailed description of this method, see the "Protecting applications with disk-level backup" (p.
-288) section.
+287) section.

-13.1 Agent for Active Directory (single-pass)
+13.1 Agent for Active Directory

-Agent for Active Directory (single-pass) creates an application-aware disk backup also known as a single-pass backup.
-While doing a backup, Agent for Active Directory (single-pass) adds Microsoft Active Directory metadata to the resulting backup file.
+Agent for Active Directory creates an application-aware disk backup also known as a single-pass backup.
+While doing a backup, Agent for Active Directory adds Microsoft Active Directory metadata to the resulting backup file.